 - 1. That the budget for fiscal year (FY) 2015, on file with the Clerk of the Board, is hereby adopted (including MTS, SDTC, SDTI, Chula Vista Transit, and Coronado Ferry); and - 2.
 That the Chief Executive Officer is authorized to transfer appropriate amounts up to \$500,000 between object accounts, so long as the total amount authorized to be spent for an object account by the FY 2015 budget is not exceeded by more than \$500,000, the total amount authorized to be spent by the FY 2015 budget is not exceeded, and all such transfers are reported to the Board of Directors in the monthly Budget Monitoring Report; and - 3.
 That the Chief Executive Officer is authorized to approve expenditures up to a maximum of \$100,000; and - 4.
 That the check-signing authority on behalf of the Board shall be governed by MTS Policy No. 41, Signature Authority; and - 5.
 That the annual lease and debt service payments are included in the FY 2015 budget as set forth in Section 7.02; and - 6.
 That the MTS budget establishes absolute spending limits, and that the budgeted expenditures cannot be exceeded without prior written approval of the MTS Board of Directors; and - 7.
-That any budget variances will be reported to the MTS Board of Directors; and operators who do not provide the info and representation of the subsidy part of the subside part of the subs 9.
-That the salary grade ra SDTI as contained in the FY 2015 bu anges and position schedules udget Section 10 are approved of MTS, SDTC and PASSED AND ADOPTED, by the Bo following vote: ard this day of 2014, by the AYES: NAYES: ABSENT: ABSTAINING: Chairman San Diego Metropolitan Transit System Filed by: Approved as to form n: Clerk of the Board San Diego Metropolitan Transit System Office of the General San Diego Metropo al Counsel litan Transit System
+That any budget variances will be reported to the MTS Board of Directors; and

+opera and 8. tors wh That MTS is authorized the

+SDTI 9.
+That the salary grade ranges and position schedules of MTS, SDTC and SDTI as contained in the FY 2015 budget Section 10 are approved.

+followi PASSED AND ADOPTED, by the Board this day of2014, by the lowing vote:

+AYES :

+NAYE S:

+ABSENT:

+ABST AINING:

+Chairm nan

+letropol itan Transit System

+Filed b y: Approved as to form:

+Clerk c of the E Board Office of the General Co unsel

+San Diego Metropolitan Transit System San Diego Metropolitan Transit System